 An Overview of the Side Effects of Chemotherapy

 Chemotherapy is a category of cancer treatment that uses strong drugs, administered orally or intravenously.
-There are more than 100 chemotherapy drugs that can be used to prevent cancer from spreading, slow the growth of cancer, and kill cancer cells that have spread to other parts of the body.
+There are more than 100 chemotherapy drugs that are used in the treatment of cancer.
+The drugs prevent cancer from spreading to other parts of the body, slow the growth of tumors, and kill cancer cells.
 While chemotherapy can be effective against cancer, it does cause sometimes-serious side effects.

 The side effects from chemotherapy develop because the chemotherapy drugs that attack cancerous cells also damage normal, healthy cells.
 Common side effects associated with chemotherapy are fever and chills, fatigue, nausea and vomiting, sore mouth, diarrhea, constipation, loss of appetite that can lead to anorexia, pain or difficulty with swallowing, swelling in the hands or feet, itching, shortness of breath, cough, and muscle or joint pain.